golddranks/kobuta/README.md

 - Must be especially suitable for tabular data
 - Must be a suitable format for storing, exchanging and processing data
-- Must be suitable for in-memory format
+- Must be suitable as an in-memory format
-- Must be high-performance (read speed/modify speed/memory footprint)
+- Must perform well (read speed/modify speed/memory footprint)
-- Must be accessible in a streaming way
+- Must support streaming access patterns
-- Must be accessible in random-access way
+- Must support random access patterns
-- Must be designed in modern hardware in mind (cache layers, SIMD)
+- Must be designed as modern hardware in mind (cache layers, SIMD)
 - Must be relatively simple
 - Must be strongly typed
 - Must carry the schema with the data